-Glenn Adamson is a curator, writer, and historian based in New York.
+Glenn Adamson is a curator, writer, and historian based in New York and London.
 He has previously been Director of the Museum of Arts and Design and Head of Research at the V&A. Dr. Adamson's publications include Thinking Through Craft (2007); The Craft Reader (2010); Postmodernism: Style and Subversion (2011, with Jane Pavitt); The Invention of Craft (2013); Art in the Making (2016, with Julia Bryan-Wilson); Fewer Better Things: The Hidden Wisdom of Objects (2018); Objects: USA 2020; and Craft: An American History (2021).
 Dr. Adamson is editor of Material Intelligence, a quarterly online journal published by the Chipstone Foundation, and curator-at-large for LongHouse Reserve.
-His current curatorial projects include Mirror Mirror: Reflections on Design at Chatsworth (2023).
+His next book, A Century of Tomorrows, will be out with Bloomsbury in December 2024.